 Q: Can you get me a fish that is not on your list?

 A: I know and deal with many fish farmers, fish wholesalers, and importers.
 If it's available, there is a good chance I can make a few phone calls and find it.
 Contact me.

 Q: Where are you located?

-A: We are in Riverview FL, just outside of Tampa.
+A: We are in Wimauma, FL, just outside of Tampa.
 We are a working fish facility so we do not keep regular hours.
 At this time we have suspended any visits to our our hatchery for the safety of our employees.